Rona, Switzerland

-Rona is situated beside the river Gelgia, the village consists of three parts, the old lower village (Rona), the upper village (Ruegna) and the new lower village (Rieven).
+Rona is a village and former in Switzerland situated beside the river Gelgia.
+The village consists of three parts, the old lower village (Rona), the upper village (Ruegna) and the new lower village (Rieven).

 There is a church in the upper village and two pubs/restaurants in the old lower village.
+The village used to be a municipality on its own.
+It was then part of Tinizong-Rona after merging with Tinizong in 1998 and later became part of the Surses administrative area.

 The valley in which the village lies was chosen as the site of a hydroelectric dam but, following local protest, the village was spared and the dam moved upstream to Mamorera.